mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 Read the [quick start guide]({{< ref  "quick-start-go" >}}) to learn how to write your first app.

 ## FAQ

 ### What language should I use to write apps?

 Any language you want.
-The only langue with an official driver is go right now.
+The only language with an official right now is Go.